-Jens Noack is the author of over 77 publications, including 57 peer reviewed papers, three review articles of which one of them was published in the prestigious chemistry journal Angewandte Chemie.
+Jens Noack is the author of over 77 publications, including 57 peer reviewed papers and three review articles.
 He has also given over 30 talks at conferences worldwide, including 8 invited talks and 29 patent applications.
 He is a member of the scientific committee of the International Flow Battery Forum since 2016 and regularly session chair since 2012.
 In 2016 and 2018 he was also invited Session Chair at the conferences of the US Material Research Society.
 Furthermore he was member of the Organising Committee for the 4th Energy Future and 3rd Meeting of the International Coalition of Energy Storage and Innovation in Sydney, Australia 2020 together with the Royal Australian Chemical Institute.

 Jens Noack is a member of several national and international standardisation committees.
 He is chairman of the German national committee “Flow Batteries” in the German Commission for Electrical Engineering and Information Technology DKE AK 371.0.6, member of DKE K 371 “Batteries” and DKE K 384 “Fuel Cells”.
 He is also a member of the International Electrotechnical Commission IEC in the groups TC 105/21 JWG 7 “Flow Batteries” and JWG 82 “Secondary cells and batteries for renewable energy storage”.